 In the United States the ages 13 to 55+ of smartphone users approximately follow a normal distribution with approximate mean and standard deviation of 36.9 years and 13.9 years, respectively.

 a.
 Determine the probability that a random smartphone user in the age range 13 to 55+ is between 23 and 64.7 years old.

 b.
 Determine the probability that a randomly selected smartphone user in the age range 13 to 55+ is at most 50.8 years old.

-A citrus farmer who grows mandarin oranges finds that the diameters of mandarin oranges harvested on his farm follow a normal distribution with a mean diameter of 5.85 cm and a standard deviation of 0.24 cm.
+A citrus farmer who grows mandarin oranges finds that the diameters of mandarin oranges harvested on their farm follow a normal distribution with a mean diameter of 5.85 cm and a standard deviation of 0.24 cm.

 a.
 Find the probability that a randomly selected mandarin orange from this farm has a diameter larger than 6.0 cm.
 Sketch the graph.